passageidentity/passage-python/README.md

 psg.deactivateUser(user_id)
 ```

-## Update User Email
+## Update User Attributes

-You can also update a user's email using the Passage SDK.
+You can also update a user's attributes using the Passage SDK.
 This will require a Passage API Key.

 ```python
 from passageidentity import Passage